Traffic Counts: 4 Traffic Statistics You Should Rethink

 3. Traffic Gap Analysis

-Undoubtedly the most important step when building a new intersection, adding a pedestrian crossing, or determining the timing of traffic lights, is to study a road’s gap acceptance.
-This is because many traffic manoeuvres require the road user (ie. driver, rider or pedestrian) to select a break in the traffic stream that will enable them to move safely.
+A road user (ie. driver, rider or pedestrian) often needs to select a break in the traffic stream that will enable them to move safely.
+Determining a road’s gap acceptance is vital for designing intersections, pedestrian crossings, or timing traffic lights.
 Without establishing a safe break, roads can become dangerous and increase the risk of collisions.

-MetroCount datasets can be interrogated to determine the available gaps in traffic for drivers, cyclists, or pedestrian to cross, enter and exit a road.
+MetroCount datasets can be manipulated to determine the available traffic gaps for crossing, entering and exiting a road.
 To learn more about how gap analysis is conducted in the MTE software, check out this ebook.

 4. Hazard Ranking & Monetary Worth